-Agency Tip: Encourage your clients to get out there and film short clips while viewing homes, and taking a series of photos.
-After your agency splices them together, add them to their Reels and Stories.
-Your clients can also stream live with Facebook or Instagram Live to build a tighter-knit community with their followers.
+Agency Tip: Get out there and film short clips while viewing homes, and taking a series of photos.
+After your marketing team splices them together, add them to Reels and Stories.
+You can also stream live with Facebook or Instagram Live to build a tighter-knit community with followers.

-However, the challenge with social media is how to remain locally relevant.
-Your agency could generate hundreds, if not thousands, of views on a single Home Staging Tips TikTok, but if everyone who is viewing that post is from across the country or around the world, it will drive minimal client value.
+However, the challenge with a social media platform is how to remain locally relevant.
+You could generate hundreds, if not thousands, of views on a single Home Staging Tips TikTok, but if everyone who is viewing that post is from across the country or around the world, it will drive minimal client value.

-Here are some ideas for localized video content people love to watch:
+Here are some real estate marketing ideas for localized video content people love to watch:

-Property tours – this will help illustrate how well the agent showcases properties.
-Think of it as virtual open houses.
+Property tours – This will help illustrate how well the agent showcases properties.
+Think of it as virtual tours of open houses.

 Neighborhood highlights – Get even more granular by digging deep into a specific neighborhood, including school districts and nearby shopping or dining options.
 Buyers will be looking for this, and bonus, it’s hyper-local!

 The list goes on!
-And there’s nothing wrong with mixing in some general real estate content, such as homeowner tax tips, to engage with potential clients.
+And there’s nothing wrong with mixing in real estate lead gen content with some general real estate content, such as homeowner tax tips, to engage with potential clients.

 5. Sell the Lifestyle, Not the House

-Although your agency will not always be directly involved in developing the house listings, it’s important that you help guide your clients to make sure that their messaging focuses on the underlying values and desires.
-They should be similar to those your clients promise to their clients when showing a home.
+Although your marketing team will not always be directly involved in developing property listings, it’s important that you help guide them to make sure that their messaging focuses on the underlying values and desires.
+They should be similar to those your agents promise to their clients when showing a home.
 The idea is to focus on things that stir emotion.
 For instance, people want: